 Brands are represented by a name, phrase, sign, symbol or a combination of these.
-It is the unique identity, association or emotion which a product or service creates for itself in the minds of consumers.
-A Brand connects emotionally with consumers and becomes an integral part of their lives.
-Companies which have a brand as a moat can generate profits consistently in the long run and emerge as winners even during tough times.
+It is a unique identity, association or emotion which a product or service creates for itself in the minds of consumers.
+A brand connects emotionally with consumers and becomes an integral part of their lives.
+Companies that have a brand as a moat can generate profits consistently in the long run and emerge as winners even during tough times.

 Brands become synonymous with the products and services used by consumers.
 For example, Band-Aid is actually the brand name for Johnson & Johnson’s adhesive bandages.
 Its popularity across countries has made the brand name synonymous with the product.
 Other examples are Cadbury for chocolates, Fevicol for adhesives and Maggy for noodles.

 When a company creates a successful brand, it creates a set of loyal consumers.
 When consumers are happy and satisfied with a brand, they are unlikely to switch to another brand.
 For example, take Amul butter.
 When happy consumers talk enthusiastically about their favorite brand, they help the brand attract more consumers at virtually zero marketing cost.
 This leads to higher sales, profits and a higher profitable market share.